enviodev/docs/docs/error-codes.md

 Failed to parse undefined type in the schema.

-Please use one of the following types in the schema:
+Use one of the following types in the schema:

 - `ID`
 - `String`